js-black-belt/angular-ticker/README.md

 ## Configuration

-The service is implemented as a provider.
-You can configure it's internal interval (defaults to 1000ms):
+You can configure the TickerSrv internal interval (defaults to 1000ms) by injecting its provider in the config phase:

 ```javascript
 angular.module('jsbb.angularTicker', [])